-S. 660 contains no intergovernmental mandates as defined in UMRA.
+S. 744 contains no intergovernmental mandates as defined in UMRA.
 The exchange authorized by this bill would be voluntary on the part of the University of Alaska-an instrumentality of the state of Alaska.

 While this bill would confer a significant benefit on the state of Alaska, it could lead to a redistribution of resources among various state, local, and tribal entities in the state.
 Because CBO cannot predict what land would be chosen by the university, however, we cannot predict the magnitude of these changes.

-In order for the university to obtain the second 250,000 acres of federal land, S. 660 would require the state to provide an acre-for-acre match of state land.
+In order for the university to obtain the second 250,000 acres of federal land, S. 774 would require the state to provide an acre-for-acre match of state land.
 If the state should choose to provide land that generates income, the bill would result in the diversion of receipts from general state use to the exclusive use of the university.
+State income might be further diverted to the university if the state agrees to give up part of its share of NPR-A receipts under an agreement with the university and DOI, as provided for in the bill.
+CBO cannot, however, predict the terms of any such agreement.

 Some of the federal land in the state of Alaska produces receipts that, under current law, are shared with local governments.
 To the extent that the university selects such lands, the result would be a shift of resources from local governments in Alaska to the university.
-Local governments also would lose federal payments in lieu of taxes due to the transfer of land from the federal government to the state.
+Local governments also would lose federal payments in lieu of taxes due to the transfer of land from the federal governments to the state.
 Further, while the bill would preclude the university from selecting land already selected by the state or by Alaska native corporations, these selections by the university would reduce the pool of land available for selection by those other entities.